Skip to content

 For more information, see the Ways of contributing to the taxonomy repository documentation.

-To contribute to this repo, you'll use the Fork and Pull model common in many open source repositories.
+To contribute to the repo, you'll use the Fork and Pull model common in many open source repositories.
 You can add your skills and knowledge to the taxonomy in multiple ways; for additional information on how to make a contribution, see the Documentation on contributing.
 You can also use the following guides to help with contributing:

 This taxonomy repository will be used as the seed to synthesize the training data for InstructLab-trained models.
 We intend to retrain the model(s) using the main branch as often as possible (at least weekly).
 Fast iteration of the model(s) benefits the open source community and enables model developers who do not have access to the necessary compute infrastructure.